jannikjw/housing-price-prediction/README.md

-# Repo to Predict Housing Prices in Germany
+# Predicting Housing Prices in Germany
 Project for ProperBird to analyze housing prices in Germany

 1. Data Exploration